Nexmo/station/_documentation/client-sdk/in-app-voice/concepts/ncco-guide.md

 ## Where next?

 An example of an answer URL with a dynamic NCCO object using the `NEXMO_NUMBER` and `TO_NUMBER` is available in the [IP to PSTN glitch demo project](https://glitch.com/edit/#!/nexmo-ip-to-pstn)

-After reading this guide, you should read more about implementing outbound PSTN calling with the [JavaScript, Android or iOS SDKs](/client-sdk/in-app-voice/guides/outbound-pstn).

 If you'd like to learn more about other actions you can use in your NCCO to control the flow of a call such as recording, sending audio files or synthesized speech, you can read more about that in the [NCCO reference guide for the Voice API](/voice/voice-api/ncco-reference).